Thinking About Moving to Switzerland and Becoming an Expat? Here’s What You Should Know

 Moving to Switzerland Will Require a Visa, While Short-Term Stay Does Not

 Americans can freely stay up to 90 days without any visas, and it’s considered short-term.
-However, if you wish to move to Switzerland from the USA, you’ll need to follow the usual procedures and acquire all the necessary documents needed to travel abroad.
+However, if you wish to move to Switzerland from the USA with Sunset International Shipping, you’ll need to follow the usual procedures and acquire all the necessary documents needed to travel abroad.
 The Swiss long-stay visas you should apply for at their embassy or consulate responsible for the state you live in are also known as the national or D-visas.

 Can I Move to Switzerland?
 How to Immigrate to Switzerland in These Simple Steps

-There Are Different Types of Visa.
-Which One Should I Apply for if I Want to Move to Switzerland From the USA?
+Which Visa Should I Apply for if I Want to Move to Switzerland From the USA?

 Our reasons behind relocating across the world vary.
 Perhaps you’re relocating to another country for love, or you want to advance in your career, but your international moving may also be driven by the wish to study abroad.
 The reasons for hiring an international moving company to move to the Swiss Confederation will define the type of visa you should apply for: